EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Implementation Details

-The context-free grammar for symbolic regression is defined in Section~\ref{sec:prelim}.
 Figure~\ref{fig:expr-as-rules} further illustrates how an expression such as $\phi = c_1 \log(x_1)$ can be constructed from the start symbol by sequentially applying grammar rules.
 We begin with the multiplication rule $A \to A \times A$, which expands the initial symbol $A$ in $\phi = A$ to yield $\phi = A \times A$.
 Continuing this process, each non-terminal symbol is recursively expanded using the appropriate grammar rules until we obtain the valid expression $\phi = c_1 \log(x_1)$.

 The next step is to determine the optimal coefficient $c_1$ in the expression $\phi = c_1 \log(x_1)$.
 More generally, suppose the expression contains $m$ free coefficients.
 Given training data $D = \{(\mathbf{x}_i, y_i)\}_{i=1}^N$, we optimize these coefficients using a gradient-based method such as BFGS by solving